polysyllabic/chaos/README.md

 ### Game-Specific Usage

-TCC was originally developed for The Last of Us Part 2.
+TCC was originally developed for *The Last of Us Part 2*.
 Detailed instructions on how to run that game will be found in the [README file](docs/TLOU2/README.md) for that game.

 ## Design